Royals vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has seven doubles, six home runs, 19 walks and 15 RBI (40 total hits).
-He's also swiped four bases.
+- Xander Bogaerts has 41 hits with seven doubles, six home runs, 21 walks and 15 RBI.
+He's also stolen four bases.

-- Bogaerts takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is batting .211 with two doubles and a walk.
+- Bogaerts brings a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .235 with two doubles and two walks.

 Bogaerts Recent Games